proteinphysiologylab/frustratometeR/README.md

 `sudo apt-get install perl`

 **modeller**
-(you need to install a licenced version of modeller in order to use some of the frustratometeR functionalities, https://salilab.org/modeller/) modeller needs to be available via python3.
+(you need to install a licenced version of modeller in order to use some of the frustratometeR functionalities, https://salilab.org/modeller/, we recommend to install the latest release) modeller needs to be available via python3.
 To check if this is working execute python3 and try to do "from modeller import * " after installing modeller.
 We suggest to install modeller using conda environments.

 if modeller does not work from RStudio, you can use reticulate to tell R which conda environment to use.
 Execute these lines before you execute the frustration functions.